edgar-treischl/slidesGit/README.md

 # Workshop: Introduction to GitHub

 <!-- badges: start -->

 <!-- badges: end -->

-This presentation is designed to introduce the basics of GitHub.
+This slides introduce the basics of Git (Hub).

 ## Learning Objectives

 - Understand what Git(Hub) is
-- Create a GitHub account
 - Create a new repository
 - How to push and pull changes
+- Git Commands
+- Working together on GitHub